 Sinkhole Questions & Answers

-If you think you have a sinkhole problem, please click here to be directed to the Florida Department of Environmental Protection which offers a wealth of information and resources.
+Please click here to be directed to the Florida Department of Environmental Protection (FDEP) which offers a wealth of information and resources about sinkholes.

 What is the City’s role in sinkhole remediation?

 The City’s role comes after a claim has been filed with the insurance company, a geotech report has been conducted, and a private engineer has been brought in to design a repair.
-The City is only involved in receiving the permit application, reviewing the certification from the engineer who designed the repair and certifies that the work was done to his/her report standard, and issuing a permit if approved.
+The City is only involved in receiving the building permit application, reviewing the certification from the engineer who designed the repair and certifies that the work was done to his/her report standard, and issuing a permit if approved.
 Upon receipt of the Engineer's Certificate of Completion, the City Building Inspector will perform a final inspection to determine if the site was left in an acceptable condition.

 Are there any sinkholes in Dunedin?

-The City of Dunedin maintains records of subsidence locations, some of which may be sinkholes.
-There is a map available for public view in the waiting room of the Planning & Development office at 737 Louden Avenue, 2nd floor.
-Please contact the Building Division at 727-298-3210 to review the subsidence documentation.
+The City of Dunedin maintains building permit records of subsidence repair locations, some of which may be sinkholes.
+There is a map available for public view in the waiting room of the Planning & Development office at 737 Louden Avenue.
+Please contact the Building Division at 727-298-3210 to review building permit records.